XSEDE/ipf/docs/INSTALL.md

    b) If you installed Python amqp into a non-default location, set AMQP_PATH to be the path where you installed it and uncomment this line and the following line that sets PYTHONPATH
    d) Run '$INSTALL_DIR/ipf-VERSION/ipf/bin/ipf_workflow sysinfo.json'.
 The workflow steps should run, but you may see failures related to host and/or site names.

-## Updating an ipf-xsede installation
+## Updating a previous IPF installation

 The json files that have been written by previous runs of ipf_configure_xsede would, in some previous versions of IPF get overwritten by subsequent runs of ipf_configure_xsede.
 This is no longer the case--previous versions get backed up, not overwritten.
 They will _not_ be erased by removing OR updating the package (nor will the service files copied to /etc/init.d be erased).